kylejmcintyre/slack-fitness-poker/README.md

 ![Poker app](http://slack-fitness-poker.herokuapp.com/static/readme.png)

 The game always consists of 4 players.
 One player initiates via `/game` and the first three people in the channel to react to the invitation message join the game.
-Order of play is random
+Multiple games can be played simultaneously.
+Order of play is random.